Take the Scenic Route and Discover Pico do Areeiro in Madeira

 Is Pico do Areeiro open?

-Located on the center of Madeira, in the central mountain range, and surrounded by dramatic mountain scenery with jagged peaks, the road is typically open all year round.
-Fog is common.
-The top of the mountain is often above cloud level.
+Located in the center of Madeira, in the central mountain range, and surrounded by dramatic mountain scenery with jagged peaks, the road is typically open all year round.
+Fog is common, and the top of the mountain is often above cloud level.

 Is Pico do Areeiro worth it?

-The summit hosts a large car park, a restaurant, a souvenir shop and an Air Defense Radar Station built in 2011.
-It’s one of the most visited peaks on the island, due to its easy access, extraordinary views and well known nature paths to Pico das Torres and Pico Ruivo.
-The footpath northwards towards Pico Ruivo is an important tourist attraction, with a daily average of 1.000 tourists trekking on it.
-On the way to Pico do Arieiro one can admire a unique stone-built pit (looks like a huge igloo) known as “Poço da Neve” built by an English family who once used to store ice, snow and hail from the mountains.
-With good weather it is possible to see Porto Santo, the neighbouring island, 30 nautical miles to the north.
+The summit hosts a large car park, a restaurant, a souvenir shop, and an Air Defense Radar Station built in 2011.
+It’s one of the most visited peaks on the island, due to its easy access, extraordinary views, and well-known nature paths to Pico das Torres and Pico Ruivo.
+The footpath northwards towards Pico Ruivo is an important tourist attraction, with a daily average of 1,000 tourists trekking on it.
+On the way to Pico do Arieiro, one can admire a unique stone-built pit (looks like a huge igloo) known as “Poço da Neve,” built by an English family who once used to store ice, snow, and hail from the mountains.
+With good weather, it is possible to see Porto Santo, the neighboring island, 30 nautical miles to the north.